SasanTazayoni/Advanced-Button-Hover-Animations/README.md

 * Line Count & Speed: You can adjust the number of lines created on hover and the speed of their movement.
 This will affect how quickly the lines appear and how many are generated, allowing for a more subtle or intense animation.
 * Opacity & Colour: The opacity of the lines can be controlled to create either a more subtle or more pronounced effect.
 Additionally, the colour of the lines and the background gradient can be customised to match the theme of your project.
 * Positioning & Direction: The starting position of the lines (either from the top or bottom) and their direction can be modified.
-You can adjust the randomization of their x-positions for varied effects.
+You can adjust the randomisation of their x-positions for varied effects.

 The Stream button provides an interactive and visually stimulating hover effect that creates a sense of energy flowing through the button.
 With its dynamic lines moving upwards and downwards, combined with a glowing radial gradient, it adds an exciting and modern touch to any web project.
 Whether you need an attention-grabbing element or a subtle dynamic interaction, this button offers a perfect balance of creativity and functionality.
 The customisation options ensure that it can be tailored to suit any design, making it a versatile addition to your UI.